-The LTC®3851A-1 is a high performance synchronous step-down switching regulator controller that drives an all N-channel synchronous power MOSFET stage.
+The LTC[®]3851A is a high performance synchronous step-down switching regulator controller that drives an all N-channel synchronous power MOSFET stage.
 A constant frequency current mode architecture allows a phase-lockable frequency of up to 750kHz.

 OPTI-LOOP compensation allows the transient response to be optimized over a wide range of output capacitance and ESR values.
-The LTC3851A-1 features a precision 0.8V reference and a power good indicator.
-A wide 4V to 38V (40V absolute maximum) input supply range encompasses most battery configurations and intermediate bus voltages.
+The LTC3851A features a precision 0.8V reference that is compatible with a wide 4V to 38V input supply range.

-The TK/SS pin ramps the output voltage during start-up and shutdown with coincident or ratiometric tracking.
-Current foldback limits MOSFET heat dissipation during shortcircuit conditions.
+The TK/SS pin ramps the output voltage during start-up.
+Current foldback limits MOSFET heat dissipation during short-circuit conditions.
 The MODE/PLLIN pin selects among Burst Mode operation, pulse-skipping mode or continuous inductor current mode at light loads and allows the IC to be synchronized to an external clock.
-The LTC3851A-1 contains an improved PLL compared to the LTC3851-1.
+The LTC3851A contains an improved PLL compared to the LTC3851.